syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Change the color

-The color of the shape pointer can be changed by the 'color' property.
+The color of the shape pointer can be changed by the `color` property.
 The below code example demonstrates the same.

 {% highlight dart %}